-And “gratin” is so much more appealing than mere “casserole,” don’t you think?
+Gratin vs. Casserole: "gratin" just sounds so much better than "casserole," don't you think?

 Sausage, Bean and Greens Gratin

-- 1 lb. bulk Italian sausage (spicy, turkey, chicken, pork - your choice) see note*
+- 1 pound bulk Italian sausage spicy, turkey, chicken, pork - your choice*

-- 3 c. cooked white beans (= 2 cans) – or any bean you have
+- 3 cups cooked white beans = 2 cans - or any bean you have

-- 3 c. chopped greens: kale, spinach or chard
+- 3 cups chopped kale spinach or chard

-- Brown sausage in a large skillet over medium-high heat.
+- Brown sausage in a large skillet (use cast iron or other 0ven-proof skillet if making as a skillet dinner) over medium-high heat.
 Add onion and garlic and cook until onion is softened.

 - Add beans, water or broth, tomatoes, and spices.
 Bring to a boil, lower heat and cook, stirring occasionally, for about 15 minutes.
 If it seems dry, add more water/broth at this point and taste for seasoning with salt and pepper.

 - Turn heat up to medium and add greens.
-If using spinach, cook only until the spinach wilts; if kale or chard, cook until tender – about 5 to 10 minutes.
+If using spinach, cook only until the spinach wilts; if using kale or chard, cook until tender, about 5 to 10 minutes.

 - Serve immediately with bread to sop up all the lovely juices.